Aoraki/Mt Cook is the highest peak in New Zealand. The mountain is sacred To Ngāi Tahu, as it is the manifestation of their sacred ancestor Aoraki.

 On 14th December 1991 a massive rock avalanche occurred from the East Face of Mount Cook.
 Department of Survey & Land Information (now LINZ) reassessed the height of the summit by using photogrammetry on the basis of aerial stereo photos captured shortly after the event and tied them to the triangulation of the 1986 aerial survey of the region.
 A new official height of 3754 m was estimated and new topographic contours were derived for the affected area.

 Over the last two decades, the shape of the summit ridge has continued to erode, thus making the last official estimate obsolete.
 This project aimed at re-measuring the height of the highest point of New Zealand using the three main surveying techniques, namely photogrammetry, global navigation satellite system (GNSS), and triangulation.

 New Zealand Aerial Mapping Ltd captured new imagery of the Aoraki/Mt Cook region in February 2008.

-Towards assessing the volume of ice lost by Tasman Glacier between 1986 and 2008, MSc student Sebastian Vivero, supervised by Dr Pascal Sirguey and Prof Sean Fitzsimons, collected GPS coordinates from all huts in the area with support from GNS Sciences (Vivero et al., 2012; Vivero, 2013).
+Towards assessing the volume of ice lost by Tasman Glacier between 1986 and 2008, MSc student Sebastian Vivero, supervised by Dr Pascal Sirguey and Professor Sean Fitzsimons, collected GPS coordinates from all huts in the area with support from GNS Sciences (Vivero et al., 2012; Vivero, 2013).
 These ground control points (GCPs) permitted the set of vertical photos to be triangulated and a photogrammetric model of the area to be generated.